foyzulkarim/mern-video-streaming/README.md

 ## Overview

+MERN Video Streaming is a cutting-edge, open-source platform for video streaming, offering a comprehensive, full-stack solution utilizing the latest MERN stack technologies.
+With MERN Video Streaming, users can easily upload, manage, and stream videos on demand, providing a seamless experience.
+This project features a video processing capability that provides real-time notifications upon completion.

-This is a MERN-based video streaming project with a backend composed of three separate services that communicate via messages through Redis.
-The project includes an API server, a video conversion service, and an HTTP server that serves HLS video files.
-The client-side is built with create-react-app and MUI library, and uses socket.io-client and React Context.
+The backend is comprised of three services, utilizing Redis messaging for communication.
+These include an API server, a video conversion service, and an HTTP server serving HLS video files.
+On the client side, the project uses create-react-app and MUI library, along with socket.io-client and React Context.

+## Architecture

 ### Backend Services